jayam04/jayam04/programs/contacts.md

 # CONTACTS
 it's a simple program that stores your contacts.
 there is no real use of this program, it's just fun to make it.
+get it in python [repo](github.com/JymPatel/Python-FirstEdition/PyPrograms/contacts)

 ### UPDATES